 OUR MISSION STATEMENT

-"To inspire people of all ages and promote learning and enjoyment among all Bexhill residents as well as visitors by encouraging discovery.”
+"To inspire people of all ages and promote learning and enjoyment among all Bexhill residents as well as visitors by encouraging discovery.?

-The Society is the museum’s governing body.
-It is a registered company in England & Wales (no.4959445) limited by guarantee and is also a registered charity (no. 1102638).
+Is a registered company in England & Wales (no.4959445) limited by guarantee and is also a registered charity (no. 1102638).
 The company was formed in November 2003 when the two former museums in Bexhill amalgamated.

 The company is run by up to eleven directors who are elected by the membership.